GoodSAM app

 GoodSAM responders within 1000 metres of the incident.
 It is entirely voluntary to download the app.
 In order to receive alerts, you need to have the app open.
 You don’t have to be in the app itself but should have it open in the background.
 If you swipe up or log out, or reset your phone the Responder App switches off.

-For the complete app description, go to Google Play(external link), iTunes(external link) or the app website(external link).
+For the complete app description, go to Google Play(external link), iTunes(external link) or the app website(external link) or, for a more detailed review, see reviews below.

 Resources